-A total hip replacement surgery is a commonly performed surgical procedure used to treat arthritis of the hip.
-The types of arthritis that can be treated by a total hip replacement include arthritis from wear and tear (Osteoarthritis), traumatically induced arthritis, and inflammatory arthritis (rheumatoid arthritis).
+Anterior total hip replacement surgery is a commonly performed surgical procedure used to treat arthritis of the hip.
+The types of arthritis that a total hip replacement can treat include arthritis from wear and tear (osteoarthritis), traumatically induced arthritis, and inflammatory arthritis (rheumatoid arthritis).

-A Brief History of Anterior Hip Replacement
+A Brief History of Anterior Total Hip Replacement

-The Differences Between Traditional & Anterior Techniques
+The Differences Between Traditional and Anterior Techniques

-Traditional approaches to the hip invariably cut through muscle, nerves, and possibly tendons, before entering the hip joint to perform the replacement.
-The “anterior” approach passes between muscles and tendons from the front of the hip.
+Traditional approaches to the hip invariably cut through muscle, nerves, and possibly tendons before entering the hip joint to perform the replacement.
+The “anterior” approach of anterior total hip replacement passes between muscles and tendons from the front of the hip.

 The Amazing Advantages of Anterior Arthroscopy

-The primary benefit is that x-rays can be taken much easier and much earlier than the traditional technique, which requires the surgery be completed before imaging can be accomplished.
-A secondary benefit is that patients usually experience less discomfort due to lying on their side for an extended period of time.
+The primary benefit is that x-rays can be taken much easier and much earlier than the traditional technique, which requires the surgery to be completed before imaging can be accomplished.
+A secondary benefit is that patients usually experience less discomfort due to lying on their side for an extended period.

 Three months after post-surgery, both the anterior and traditional approaches are essentially identical in function.
-It is the earlier return of function, the nearly zero percent rate of dislocation, and the absence of post-operative restrictions that make the “anterior” surgical technique so attractive to patients and surgeons.
+The earlier return of function, the nearly zero percent rate of dislocation, and the absence of post-operative restrictions make the “anterior” surgical technique so attractive to patients and surgeons.

-Two Minor Risks of Anterior Hip Replacement
+Two Minor Risks of Anterior Total Hip Replacement

 The risks of fracture of the hip are slightly higher when performed anteriorly.
-Despite this, in many cases, anterior hip replacements tend to be less risky in general and offer quicker recovery than the traditional surgery.
+Despite this, in many cases, anterior total hip replacements tend to be less risky in general and offer quicker recovery than traditional surgery.